GHARBIyasmine/IoT_labs/TP1/EX3-MQTT-TLS/EX3.md

 ![Screenshot 2024-10-08 235041](https://github.com/user-attachments/assets/bed547c2-f6b9-47a3-98d8-a911030fb60d)

 ## Step 4: create a certificate request .csr.

-When filling out the form, the common name is very important and it is usually the domain name of the server.
-You could use the IP address or Full domain name.
-However, the DNS server must be put into place and can resolve the FQDN of the server.

-In this case, we don't have DNS configuered so we will the internal IP address of the server which is 192.168.64.131.

 Command is: `openssl req -new -out server.csr -key server.key`